KStocky/ShaderTestFramework/docs/Tutorial.md

 All tests passed (1 assertion in 1 test case)
 ```

 This demonstrates how we can run a shader test from C++ by creating a `ShaderTestFixture` and then calling `ShaderTestFixture::RunTest`.
-The HLSL code under test can be provided as a `std::string` or it can be provided by providing a `std::filesystem::path`. `ShaderTestFixture::RunTest` takes the name of the entry function to run and the dispatch configuration.
-So this test will dispatch a single thread group.
+The HLSL code under test can be provided as a `std::string` or, it can be provided by providing a `std::filesystem::path`. `ShaderTestFixture::RunTest` takes the name of the entry function to run and the dispatch configuration.
+So, this test will dispatch a single thread group.

-If we change the assert to be `STF::NotEqual` then our test will fail and will have an output like the following
+If we change the assert to be `STF::NotEqual` then our test will fail and will have an output like the following:
 ```
 MinimalShaderTest.cpp(34): FAILED:
   REQUIRE( fixture.RunTest("MinimalTestEntryFunction", 1, 1, 1) )